scottyeager/info_foundation/src/token/how_to_buy/how_to_buy_and_sell.md

 1. From a public exchange *(some country limitations)*
 2. Directly from a ThreeFold Farmer
-3. Through Stellar's Decentralized Exchange
+3. Through Stellar's Decentralized Exchanges

 For TFT, you can use any of the three options.
 If you want to buy branded TFT, you must use the third option (Stellar).

-**If you have experience with digital currencies,** we recommend you go through one of the public exchanges (note: there are currently some limitations around countries) or through Stellar (for everyone).
+**If you have experience with digital currencies,** we recommend you go through one of the public exchanges if those are available in your country.
+Another option are Stellar Decentralized Exchanges.

 **If you do not have experience with digital currencies,** you can either buy directly from a farmer or you can find some instructions within to help you through the process of signing up for and utilizing exchanges. *Keep in mind buying digital currencies through exchanges does involve some steps and time, but in the end this is because there is an exchange of money happening – so security, verification of identity, and related procedures are quite important.* **Also, feel free to check out our ["New to Tokens"](newtotokens.md) section.**

 #### 1. Public Exchanges

-- Liquid
-    - [Liquid](https://www.liquid.com/) is a Tokyo-based exchange that got started back in 2014 and is [known for its security](https://hackernoon.com/innovation-in-the-crypto-exchange-space-zf6vp348f).
+- [Liquid](https://www.liquid.com/) -  Tokyo-based exchange that got started back in 2014 and is [known for its security](https://hackernoon.com/innovation-in-the-crypto-exchange-space-zf6vp348f)
     - [Register / Need Help?](tft_liquid.md)
     - [Buy TFT on Liquid Now](https://app.liquid.com/exchange/TFTBTC)
 <br />
-- BTC-Alpha
-    - [BTC-Alpha](https://btc-alpha.com/en/) is based out of the UK and was our first exchange partner.
-It has also become a trusted exchange when it comes to security.
+- [BTC-Alpha](https://btc-alpha.com/en/) - based out of the UK and was our first exchange partner
     - [Register / Need Help?](tft_btc_alpha.md)
     - [Buy TFT on BTC-Alpha Now](https://btc-alpha.com/en/exchange/TFT_BTC)